 HERE ARE SOME OTHER INGREDIENTS I HAVE TRIED:

-These only vary the colour very slightly, but worth mentioning!
+These only vary the colour very slightly, but worth mentioning (use the recipe above without the beetroot or coffee, then add a combination from below)

 Rooibos tea – brewing some rooibos tea and using this to mix enhances the redness a little